tsahara/r7rs/content/procs.md

 \proto{append}{ list \dotsfoo}{procedure}}

 \domain{The last argument, if there is one, can be of any type.}
-Returns a list consisting of the elements of the first \var{list}
-followed by the elements of the other \var{list}s.
+Returns a list consisting of the elements of the first _list_ followed by the elements of the other _list_s.
 If there are no arguments, the empty list is returned.
 If there is exactly one argument, it is returned.
 Otherwise the resulting list is always newly allocated, except that it shares